Britain's Edmund subdues Dimitrov to reach semis

-MELBOURNE (Reuters) - Unseeded Briton Kyle Edmund bludgeoned his way to a shock 6-4 3-6 6-3 6-4 victory over third seed Grigor Dimitrov to claim his place in the Australian Open semi-finals on Tuesday.
+MELBOURNE (Reuters) - Unseeded Briton Kyle Edmund bludgeoned his way to a shock 6-4 3-6 6-3 6-4 victory over third seed Grigor Dimitrov to reach the Australian Open semi-finals on Tuesday.

-The South Africa-born 23-year-old, playing in his first grand slam quarter-final, showed no nerves as he blazed away with his fearsome forehand to subdue a nervy Dimitrov.
+The South Africa-born 23-year-old, playing in his first grand slam quarter-final, showed no nerves as he blazed away with his fearsome forehand to subdue a jaded-looking Dimitrov.

 Edmund crunched 46 winners to Dimitrov’s 32 on a packed Rod Laver Arena sprinkled with vocal fans of both players.

-There were some nerves as Edmund served for victory but he held firm to become only the sixth British player to reach the semi-finals of a grand slam in the professional era.
+There were nerves as Edmund served for victory but he held firm to become only the sixth British player to make a grand slam semi-final in the professional era.

 Murray, recovering back at home, reacted to Edmund’s achievement on Twitter.
-“Wow!” said the Scot.
+“Wow!” the Scot said.

-Coached by Swede Fredrik Rosengren, who once worked with big-hitting Robin Soderling, Edmund produced nearly three hours of raw aggression on his first appearance on Rod Laver.
+Coached by Swede Fredrik Rosengren, who once worked with Magnus Norman and big-hitting Robin Soderling, Edmund produced nearly three hours of raw aggression on his first appearance on the Rod Laver showcourt.

-His moment of victory arrived after a Hawkeye challenge confirmed Dimitrov’s backhand had drifted long.
+His moment of victory was slightly delayed after a Hawkeye challenge confirmed Dimitrov’s backhand was out.

-“It’s an amazing feeling, very happy,” 49th-ranked Edmund, who could face top seed Rafa Nadal in the next round if he beats Marin Cilic, said on court.
+“It’s an amazing feeling, very happy,” 49th-ranked Edmund, who will face sixth seed Marin Cilic in the last four, said on court.

-He could even overtake Murray, Britain’s number one since 2006, in the rankings if he goes all the way to the final.
+He could even overtake Murray, Britain’s number one since 2006, in the rankings if he gets to the final.

 “I know what it feels like to be Andy Murray for the last eight years or however long,” Edmund said of the spotlight now on him after his incredible run in Melbourne.